 Boyd is one of the largest operators of non-franchised collision repair centres in North America in terms of number of locations and sales.
-The Company currently operates locations in five Canadian provinces under the trade name Boyd Autobody & Glass, as well as in 20 U.S. states under the trade name Gerber Collision & Glass.
+The Company currently operates locations in five Canadian provinces under the trade names Boyd Autobody & Glass and Assured Automotive, as well as in 22 U.S. states under the trade name Gerber Collision & Glass.
 The Company uses newly acquired brand names during a transition period until acquired locations have been rebranded.
 The Company is also a major retail auto glass operator in the U.S. with locations across 31 U.S. states under the trade names Gerber Collision & Glass, Glass America, Auto Glass Services, Auto Glass Authority and Autoglassonly.com.
-The Company also operates a third party administrator Gerber National Claims Services that offers glass, emergency roadside and first notice of loss services.
-GNCS has approximately 5,500 affiliated glass provider locations and approximately 4,600 affiliated emergency roadside services providers throughout the U.S.
+The Company also operates Gerber National Claims Services ("GNCS"), which offers glass, emergency roadside and first notice of loss services with approximately 5,500 affiliated glass provider locations and approximately 4,600 affiliated emergency roadside services providers throughout the U.S.